2-Naphthalenethiol

 2-Naphthalenethiol is an organosulfur compound with the formula C10H7SH.
 It is a white solid.
 It is one of two monothiols of naphthalene, the other being 1-naphthalenethiol.

 Synthesis and reactions

 2-Naphthalenethiol is prepared from 2-naphthol by the Newman–Kwart rearrangement starting from a thiocarbamate.
 It undergoes lithiation at the 1 and 3-position.

-It can be used as a flavouring agent.
+It can be used as a flavouring agent and has been described as having an “artichoke”, “meaty” and “creamy” taste”.